American Murder: The Family Next Door: Summary

 The film tells the story of the 2018 Watts family murders, which took place in Frederick, Colorado.
 It uses archival footage including social media posts, law enforcement recordings, text messages and home video footage to depict the events that occurred.
 The film plays out in a found-footage mystery structure, not revealing until the middle that Chris Watts killed his family; his interviews are interspersed with interviews and quotations from friends and family, Chris's shocked mistress who had believed that Chris and Shanann were separated, and text messages copied from Shanann's cell phone, in which she confided in a friend that Chris had not had sex with her for five weeks straight.

 The film also explores various public theories behind why Chris committed the murders.
 Shanann, who was prolific on social media and constantly recorded her children in cell phone videos, was said by two featured radio hosts to be a "narcissist" and a "bitch" obsessed with her phone.
-This is counteracted by the Watts Family, who complain that the public has repeatedly bullied and defamed them using digital technology to spread rumours since the murders.
+This is counteracted by the Rzucek Family, i.e. Shanann's parents and brother, who complain that the public has repeatedly bullied and defamed them using digital technology to spread rumours since the murders.
 Chris Watts, for his part, does not indicate that Shanann's constant cell phone usage bothered him, instead suggesting that Shanann was physically abusive.
 The film later reveals that this was a false allegation, and by the ending scene, pastes together the events leading up to the murders with no solid answer as to what Chris's motive was.
 It is revealed that Chris buried Shannan in a shallow grave at his workplace (an oil field), and that after killing both of his daughters, he stuffed their bodies into twenty-foot-high oil tanks on the property.